Chevy Impala years to avoid — most common problems

-While the Impala earned a status of a reliable ride, there are some Chevy Impala years to avoid because of the large number of complaints.
-Don’t worry – if you are planning on buying a used Impala, our team stands by your side with this guide on model years to steer away from.
+While the Impala earned the status of a reliable ride, there are some Chevy Impala years to avoid because of the large number of complaints.
+Buying a reliable used Impala gets way easier once you realize the issues and figure out which years are best skipped, and that’s what our team will help you accomplish in this guide.

 Most common Chevy Impala problems